bartlettroscoe/bartlettroscoe.github.io/reading-list.md

 into trouble with C++ and how to avoid them.
 The fact that someone can actually write an entire book on "C++ Gotchas" is just another indication of how complex this language is and why very few people really excel in using it.
-(In some ways, it also exposes some of the languages most serious deficiencies that no upcoming C++ standard can fix, and still call it C++.)
+(In some ways, it also exposes some of the language's most serious deficiencies that no upcoming C++ standard can fix, and still call it C++.)

 <a name="c++_templates_2003"/>